 Manipulator Products.
-We offer three lines of manipulator products: the in2(R), the Aero Series and the Cobal Series.
+We offer two lines of manipulator products: the in2(R) and the Cobal Series.
 These free-standing universal manipulators can hold a variety of test heads and enable an operator to reposition a test head for alternate use with any one of several probers or handlers on a test floor.
-Certain members of the Aero family are also available as a lower-cost solution for dedicated prober-only or handler-only test cell applications.

 The in2(R) and Cobal Series of manipulator products incorporate our balanced floating-head design.
-This design permits a test head weighing up to 1,600 pounds to be held in an effectively weightless state, so it can be moved manually or with optional powered assistance, up or down, right or left, forward or backward and rotated around each axis (known as six degrees of motion freedom) by an operator using a modest amount of force.
+This design permits a test head weighing up to 1,100 pounds to be held in an effectively weightless state, so it can be moved manually or with optional powered assistance, up or down, right or left, forward or backward and rotated around each axis (known as six degrees of motion freedom) by an operator using a modest amount of force.
 The same design features enable the operator to dock the test head without causing inadvertent damage to the fragile electrical contacts.
 As a result, after testing a particular production lot of ICs, the operator can quickly and easily disconnect a test head that is held in an in2(R) manipulator and equipped with our docking hardware and dock it to another electronic device handler for testing either a subsequent lot of the same packaged ICs or to test different ICs.
 The in2(R) and Cobal Series manipulators range in price from approximately \$12,000 to \$60,000.